-Minimum requirements and how to get cheap auto insurance in Iowa
+How to get cheap car insurance in Iowa

 Average cost of car insurance in Iowa

 Iowa tends to be one of the 10 cheapest states in the country for car insurance, with average annual costs between $1,000 and $1,100.
-So if you’re a driver over 25 with no serious black marks on your record, you can probably expect to pay something in that ballpark.
+If you’re a driver over 25 with no serious black marks on your record, you can probably expect to pay something in that ballpark.

 However, because car insurance has so many independent factors, other things could cause you to pay significantly more or less than that average range.
 Some of those factors include: